Green Building Requirements

 Energy An energy-efficient building reduces greenhouse gas emissions, lowers utility bills, and improves comfort.

 - Energy Conservation Analysis: Required for large (10,000 sq.ft. or more) commercial projects and recommended for multifamily and mixed-use projects.
 A free analysis is available through PG&E's Savings By Design program.
-For multifamily projects, receive energy design assistance and cash incentives, see Heschong Mahone Group.
+For multifamily projects, participate in the California Multi-Family New Homes Program to receive energy design assistance and cash incentives.

 Water: Controlling stormwater runoff protects the San Francisco Bay and our local creeks and watersheds.
 Construction activities are the largest source of stormwater pollution in the Bay.
 Water conservation helps save water while saving money and energy.